kjm1814/IT1025Lab1/README.md

 ## Hardware
 ### Hard Drives and Memory
 #### Latency and Transfer Rates
+Latency is the time you wait for a sector to be accessible by your head after a completed seek.
+Transfer rate is the speed that data is transferred to and from the disk media and is a function of the recording frequency
 #### Solid State vs. Hard Drives
+Solid State(SSD) offers better stability than a hard drive due to it having no moving parts and no degredation of performance when data is fragmented.
+SSD also addresses most of the structural problems inherent to a hard disk thus allowing for there to be no latency.
 #### Random Access Memory
+Due to RAM being temporary storage, it causes the CPU to send data back to RAM and eventually use Hard Drive space.
+Thus, making the computer run slower.
+If you increase RAM, it eliminates the extra step and allows the computer to run faster.
 ### ALU and the Control Unit
+Arithmetic Logic Unit(ALU) is a component of the Control Unit.
+ALU performs all of the Mathematical operations inside of the CPU.
+As the Control Unit receives ordrs from RAM, it send the instruction to the ALU.
 ### CPU, Input & Output
+1. Input- Card or cash payment at pump or service counter; selection of gasoline(regular, premium or diesel) with the press of a button.
+2. CPU- Reacts to gasoline selection.
+Activates correct valves to release gasoline.
+3. Output- Pump releases the selected gasoline
 ### Logic Gates

 ### IEEE - Ethically Aligned Design

 ## Conclusion